 This quote distills Camus’s view of the absurd into a single line.
 Death is inevitable, and its timing offers no deeper meaning, no philosophical consolation or terror.
 What matters, in Camus’s view, is how we live in full recognition of that reality.
 Meursault, the protagonist of the novel, is often misread as apathetic; in truth, he’s radically present, stripped of pretense, fully aware.
 He accepts death on its own terms—without myth, without appeal—and that clarity becomes its own form of defiance.

-Meursault’s rejection of conventional meaning unsettles the world around him far more than the act at the center of the plot.
-While on trial for murder, what shocks the courtroom isn’t merely the crime—it’s his refusal to perform grief, his emotional detachment, and his unwillingness to feign remorse.
+Meursault’s rejection of conventional meaning confounds the world around him far more than the act at the center of the plot.
+While on trial for murder, what shocks the courtroom isn’t merely the crime but his refusal to perform grief, his emotional detachment, and his unwillingness to feign remorse.
 He doesn’t cry at his mother’s funeral.
 He doesn’t offer redemptive language to comfort the jury.
 His indifference is treated as a deeper offense than the killing itself.
 In refusing to pretend that life holds inherent moral order, Meursault exposes how much of society depends on shared illusions.
-His outlook on death, then, is not a rejection of life, but a refusal to soften its finality.
+His outlook on death, then, is not a rejection of life but a refusal to soften its finality.

 I opened myself to the gentle indifference of the world.